 How to Prove You Can Effectively Work Remotely on Your Resume

-These days, most people are working from home.
-And I’m willing to bet this new flexible work environment is here to stay for the foreseeable future.
-If you’ve never worked from home or had a flexible schedule, how do you portray to a recruiter or hiring manager that you have what it takes to be productive outside of the traditional office?
+These days, many people are working from home.
+However, if you’ve never worked from home or had a flexible schedule, how do you portray to a recruiter or hiring manager that you have what it takes to be productive outside of the traditional office?

 Here are a few ways to show that you can (and will!) be just as efficient outside the office as in.